-Coercive parenting is using harsh parental behavior such as hitting, yelling, scolding, threatening, rejection and psychological control to enforce compliance of the child.
-These parents also use frequent negative commands, name calling, overt expressions of anger and physical aggression.
+Coercive parenting is using harsh parental behavior such as hitting, yelling, scolding, threatening, rejecting, and psychological control to enforce compliance with the child.
+These parents also use frequent negative commands, name-calling, overt expressions of anger, and physical aggression.
 Coercive parents are authoritarian parents.
-They are intrusive, over-controlling and assert higher power over the child.
+They are intrusive, over-controlling, and assert higher power over the child.
 The coercion is usually arbitrary, peremptory, and domineering1.

 Coercive parents are generally more concerned about retaining hierarchical status distinctions than regulating their children’s behavior.

 This parenting style is different from the authoritative parenting style which enforces compliance through reasoning, negotiation, and an outcome-oriented approach.
 An authoritative parent focuses more on regulating a child’s behavior than establishing a hierarchy of statuses2.

 Coercive parenting is rigid and inconsistent.
 It may seem contradictory, but rigidity and inconsistency are both characteristics of coercive parents.

 Coercive parents are inconsistent in responding to noncompliance from children, but once they do respond, they are more likely to repeat rigid commands with power assertion3.